raymondumbas/lol-stats/README.md

 For several years, a significant amount of my free time has been consumed by League of Legends.
 I particularly enjoyed playing the competitive "Ranked" game mode where you try to climb to higher ranks by winning games.
 This mode requires more attention and focus than just loading up the casual mode.
 I have made this web app to hopefully obtain useful insight to help my gameplay.
 ***
 # How to Run
-- run by typing "npm start" in the console
+- run by typing "npm start" in the terminal
 - there is no check for an up to date API Key
   - must get your own API Key from https://developer.riotgames.com/
 ***